Mdwiki-TD/publish/README.md

 These pre-processing steps help ensure the quality and consistency of articles published to Wikipedia.

 # Usage
-The main script to run is `main.php`.
+The main script to run is `index.php`.
 It processes the publishing of Wikipedia articles by performing the following steps:

 1. **Read Revision ID:** The script reads the `all_pages_revids.json` file to get the revision ID of the source title.
 2. **Make Summary:** Creates a summary for the edit based on the revision ID, source title, target language, and hashtag.